TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 D. A current body art apprenticeship, practitioner or operator license is not transferable from one person to another.

-A. All licenses, except identification licenses, issued by the board shall be posted where clearly visible to the public at all times.
+A. All official board issued licenses, except identification licenses, issued by the board shall be posted where clearly visible to the public upon entry of the establishment.

 B. Licensees must attach a recent passport size colored photograph to the board issued license and sign the license where indicated.

 C. All licensees, who have been placed on probation, will be issued a license, which states the licensee is on disciplinary probation.